 Now for a tangent into the world of pasting content from a Microsoft Word document.

 Clients are going to cut and paste text from Word documents; you just can’t stop them.
 Luckily, CKEditor has a robust scrubber that will remove the junk from this code and maintain the most important styling like bold, italic, and headers (even tables if your editor allows them).

 The way it works is pretty transparent, too.
-We keep the button in place for folks who might have used it before, but with CKEditor version 5 and up, anything on the clipboard pasted into the editor will get scrubbed.
+We keep the button in place for folks who might have used it before, but with CKEditor version 4, anything on the clipboard pasted into the editor will get scrubbed.
 When the editor detects code on the clipboard that contains junky content from Word, a little notification will pop up and let the user know that it sees what you are doing (shame shame) but it will clean it for you.

 If you press “Cancel”, the content gets pasted without being scrubbed, while if you press “OK”, it will.
 Either way, the paste of new content happens and the allowed tags portion of the Editor configuration will kick in and do its job (which may remove some of the code from Word, but probably not all).

 Test it yourself with the sample Word document on this page: ckeditor.com/docs/ckeditor4/latest/features/pastefromword.html

 Just one Gotcha